DanHodges/old-personal-site/_posts/2015-12-12-my-journey.markdown

 ---
 Six months ago I moved to Nashville to enroll in NSS and start a new career as a software developer.
 I had spent fifteen years in Jackson, TN.
 Moving away was difficult, as was putting life on hold, living off savings, and getting used to life in Nashville.

 I’ve always fit been able to connect with a wide array of people.
 I can speak duck season with rednecks, sports center with sports fans, and Plato with philosophers.
-Before my transition to NSS, however, computer nerds, seriously intimidated me.
+Before my transition to NSS, however, computer nerds seriously intimidated me.
 I was a code newbie that didn’t play video games, and hadn’t seen all the Star Wars movies.

 I imagined I would be quite the black sheep if I followed John Wark’s advice and went ‘networking’ at the local user groups.
 I was dead wrong.
 I belong, and I think you belong too.
 If you’re on the fence hopefully this post will help build your confidence.